 Keynote presentation, National Waste Summit, Dublin: Zero disposal is no longer a dream.
 Slides, event programme, article in Sunday Business Post, blog on UKWIN, blog on Guernsey Climate Action Network.

-Follow the Circular Economy 4 Real project on twitter #CE4Real.
+Follow the Circular Economy 4 Real project on twitter @blindspotting and #CE4Real.
 Potential funding partners and other collaborators are invited to make contact now.